ABOUT ATTUNE

 ATTUNE focuses on Adverse Childhood Experiences (ACEs)

-ACEs are overwhelming and frightening times in childhood (which can up to 17 years of age).
+ACEs are overwhelming and frightening times in childhood (up to 17 years of age).
 Examples are parental conflict, racism, abuse, violence, family loss or imprisonment, displacement.
 There are many more.

 We want to understand what protects young people from being badly affected by ACEs.
 We want society (like schools and services) to understand how ACEs may affect young people.
 We want better ways of recognising young people’s strengths and where they want help.